fauno/hacking/README.markdown

 ## Is this insecure?

-'git' is an unprivileged user.
+*git* is an unprivileged user.
 If you know how to skip this and gain access to our servers be kind and let us now ;)